h2non/nar/README.md

 that **creates self-contained node.js applications** that are **ready-to-ship-and-run**

 It provides built-in support for creating, extracting, installing and running node.js applications easily from a simple [configuration](#configuration) through a featured [command-line interface](#command-line-interface) and full asynchronous event-based [programmatic API](#programmatic-api)

+It could be an ideal solution for distributing, deploying, running and testing private node.js applications that are outside of the `npm` ecosystem

 If you have questions, please read the [FAQ](#faq) or [open](https://github.com/h2non/nar/issues/new) an issue